miharekar/miharekar.github.io/_posts/posts/2021-12-29-year-in-review.md

 ### [The Phoenix Project](https://www.amazon.com/o/ASIN/0988262592/parpaspod-20) by Gene Kim

 A very interestingly written book.
 It's not your typical software manager book full of dry advice, but instead follows Bill, who became a VP of IT Operations overnight and inherited a department in disarray.
-We follow the narrative o Bill through his eyes in a novel form.
+We follow the narrative of Bill through his eyes in a novel form.
 Not novel like new, but novel like, well, novel.
 It reads in a very different way, so it also hits differently.

 The book reminded me of several instances from my career, and I honestly can not recommend it enough if you work in the field.